-In the case of incriminate weather the parade will be postponed one (1) hour.
+In the case of inclement weather the parade will be postponed one (1) hour.
 At that time, the parade committee will determine if the parade will proceed.
-Due to the fact that many floats are rented for the day, it is not possible to reschedule the parade.
-Entry application fees will not be refunded.
+Due to the fact that many floats are rented for the day, our special permit from the City is only good for this date, our insurance coverage, etc., it is not possible to reschedule the parade.
+Entry fees will not be refunded.

 - What time do we need to have our float in place?

 Judging starts at 3:00pm and all entries must be in place by that time.